jemmy512/book-notes/SE/refactoring-2.md

     The basic refactoring encapsulates the reference to the data item.
 In many cases, this is all I want to do for the moment.
 But I often want to take the encapsulation deeper to control not just changes to the variable but also to its contents.

-    An alternative is to prevent changes—and a good way of doing that is `Encapsulate Record`.
+    An alternative is to prevent changes - and a good way of doing that is `Encapsulate Record`.

     ```js
     let defaultOwnerData = {firstName: "Martin", lastName: "Fowler"};